cavo789/blog/blog/2024/02/20/docker-extra-hosts/index.md

 Let's say, you're running a MySQL database on a network called `my_network` and you wish to be able start a second container like [phpMyAdmin](https://hub.docker.com/_/phpmyadmin) and get access to the database, then you need to use the `--network` CLI option when running the second container using `docker run`.

-Now, imagine the first container is a web application and the second container should be able to access the his web page and, too, reusing the same alias?
+Now, imagine the first container is a web application and the second container should be able to access his web page and, too, reusing the same alias?

 <!-- truncate -->